kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

        connectionTimeout: 2s
 ```

 The policy `timeout-zone` is going to be applied to all dataplanes in the default mesh in the zone.
+Also, worth adding that global control-plane added `kuma.io/zone: zone-name` to the resource when is synced.

 ### Incremental xDS

 Incremental xDS in the `DeltaDiscoveryRequest` has a field `resource_names_subscribe` which requires information about resources that we want to subscribe to e.g. policy with name `timeout-1`.
 If you send `resource_names_subscribe:  "*"` in a `DeltaDiscoveryRequest`, the control plane should respond with all resources of the specified type, not just the ones that have changed since the last update.
 This is because the `resource_names_subscribe` field is used to filter which resources the control plane should send, and if it is set to `*`, it effectively disables filtering and requests all resources of the specified type.
+Looks like go-control-plane has no implementation of the client, so it might requires us to implement one.

 xDS Specification
 * https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#how-the-client-specifies-what-resources-to-return
 * https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#incremental-xds
 * https://github.com/envoyproxy/go-control-plane/blob/main/pkg/cache/v3/delta.go#L31

+### Measure performance of current KDS solution

+As a part of a task we could consider mesuring performance of the KDS to compare it with the new solution.
+We should take a look at:
+* control-planes CPU and Memory usage
+* Latency
+* bandwidth usage

 ## How we can split the work